mysterious-ranger301/xtraMathCheat/README.md

 on the left side of the screen.
 Then open Chrome, go on XtraMath, and right before the first question appears, click on the terminal and run the _xtracheats.py_ program.
-It will automatically click on the Chrome window, causing it to focus on that, and the rest, you probably know!
+It will automatically click on the Chrome window (if you shrank the terminal correctly), causing it to focus on that, and the rest, you probably know!
 It will automatically do the questions for you, and when it's on the new mode thing, it will stay quiet until it sees the numbers in the question again.
-To disable it, put your cursor on the top-left side of the screen, and it will activate the PyAutoGUI.FailsafeException, causing the program to stop.
+To stop the program, put your cursor on the top-left side of the screen, and it should activate the PyAutoGUI.FailsafeException, causing the program to stop.
+(If it doesn't work, click on the terminal window and press Ctrl+C, and it will stop).
 And that's it!
 You're free to ace the XtraMath quiz!
 You could modify the program for yourself, but if you're to recreate it, make sure to put my name in there!